anandtrex/so-simple-libre-theme/README.md

 * To add another social sharing button to [`_includes/social-share.html`](_includes/social-share.html), create an `_includes` directory in your project, copy `_includes/social-share.html` from So Simple's gem folder to `<your_project>/_includes` and edit that file.

-**ProTip:** to locate the theme's files on your computer run `bundle show jekyll-theme-so-simple`.
+**ProTip:** to locate the theme's files on your computer run `bundle show jekyll-theme-so-simple-libre`.
 This returns the location of the gem-based theme files.

 The theme comes with two files to help inject custom markup and content into predefined locations.